-A Monitoring & Evaluation (M&E) handbook provides the framework for evaluating the performance of both the Jazia system and the Prime Vendor.
+A Monitoring & Evaluation (M&E) handbook provides the framework for evaluating the performance of both the PV system, the Prime Vendor and the procuring entity.

-Jazia PVS (system) performance is monitored on quarterly basis using 8 indicators covering 5 areas of the supply chain:
+A) Jazia PVS (system) performance is monitored using 5 indicators:

-Prime Vendor (private supplier) performance is monitored on quarterly basis using the following indicators and standard scores:
+B) Prime Vendor (private supplier) performance is monitored using the following indicators: